SzahnDhore/Helper-of-language/README.md

 Acknowledgments and credits
 ---------------------------

 ### Icons

 This project uses the Flag Icon set by Mark James.
 If you like them you can find them at: http://www.famfamfam.com/lab/icons/flags/

+### json prettifyer

+This project uses a function by BohwaZ that formats json code to be more readable.
+His website is: http://bohwaz.net/